delphiniumdotdev/odoo-docker/readme.md

 docker compose --profile production --env-file .env/.env.test up -d
 ```

 For production environments comment the NETWORK_ACCESS variable in the compose file.
-Also, these are the only files directories required in the production environment: config/, .env/, db_key, docker-compose.yml, nginx/
+Also, these are the only files and directories required in the production environment: config/, .env/, db_key, docker-compose.yml, nginx/.